alohaaloha/mean-stack-demo/README.md

 # web_services_pro

--MEAN stack
--Application similar to Trello.com.
-User can create project and add people to it, create tasks, monitor all tasks, etc...
+- MEAN stack application similar to Trello.com.
+User can create project and add people to it, create tasks within project, monitor all tasks, etc...